 Is kimchi new to you?
 It's a traditional Korean food made by fermenting cabbage with Korean chili powder, garlic and ginger to make this funky, spicy vegetable relish.
 People say it's an acquired taste, but I think as long as you like spicy foods, you'll be into it.

 Kimchi has become much easier to find now that probiotic foods are the new hotness.
 It's a great source of beneficial bacteria that keep your belly happy.
 In this recipe, I used kimchi by WildBrine, which I like because it has lots of "old" kimchi in it.
 That's what I call the bits that are more wilted, which come from the thinner, outer edges of cabbage leaves versus the crunchier bits from the middle.
 But it goes without saying that the best kimchi will pretty much always be at your local Asian market.
 If you live in Columbia, I get mine at Hyundai on Decker Blvd where they have giant tubs of a bunch of different kimchis in their refrigerator section.

 Big thanks to chef Roy Choi for making fusion tacos a thing!
 I never would have thought traditional Mexican flavors would work with Korean foods, but they apparently were meant to be together, as these vegetarian kimchi breakfast tacos will prove.
 The kimchi adds a spicy kick to a traditional breakfast taco with egg, avocado, potatoes and cheese.
 If you really want to up the flavor factor, I might add crumbled bacon to these too - maybe fry up a slice or two and cook the potatoes in the fat.
 YUM.

 To add smoky flavor, char the tortillas lightly over a flame.
 I use my gas burners set to low heat and just plop the tortillas on top.
 Just watch them carefully, because you probably don't want to set the house on fire.
 If you don’t have a gas stove, the other thing you can do is warm them in a microwave in batches of 5, covered with a damp paper towel to prevent them from drying out.
 Cook in 30 second increments until the tortillas are warmed through.
 Because it’s hard to find really good fresh tortillas near us (any recs Columbia friends?)
 I also really like tortillas that are half wheat and half corn, because they don’t dry out and crumble apart.

 Kimchi Breakfast Tacos

-- 1 Japanese sweet potato, chopped into half inch cubes
+1 Japanese sweet potato, chopped into half inch cubes

-- 2 teaspoons sesame oil
+2 teaspoons sesame oil

-- 8 corn tortillas
+8 corn tortillas

-- 1 avocado, sliced, for serving
+1 avocado, sliced, for serving

-- Kimchi, for serving
+Kimchi, for serving

-- Crumbled cotija cheese, for serving
+Crumbled cotija or feta cheese, for serving

 Chopped cilantro, for serving

-- Preheat oven to 400 degrees.
+Preheat oven to 400 degrees.

-- Toss sweet potato with sesame oil.
+Toss sweet potato with sesame oil.
 Season with salt and black pepper and spread evenly on a large baking sheet.
 Place in the hot oven and roast 20 minutes until tender and golden.

-- When potatoes are roasted, fry the eggs in a large skillet sprayed with olive oil on medium heat, until whites are set and yolks are still runny.
+When potatoes are roasted, fry the eggs in a large skillet sprayed with olive oil on medium heat, until whites are set and yolks are still runny.
 While eggs are frying, lightly char the tortillas over a gas burner.

 To assemble the tacos, top each tortilla with roasted potatoes, a fried egg, sliced avocado, kimchi, cotija, and cilantro.
 Enjoy!